Skip to Content

 Breeding Time

-During breeding season, snakes often fast to focus on mating rituals.
+During breeding season, snakes naturally reduce feeding to concentrate energy on mating rituals.

 Shedding